oracle-devrel/chris-blogs/HowTo/WebServer/WebServer.md

 If you prefer you can read this blog post on Medium [here](https://medium.com/@chrisbensen/create-a-simple-python-web-server-on-oci-1d3634a1d7c2).

-If you’re curious about the goings-on of Oracle Developers in their natural habitat, come join us on our public!
+If you’re curious about the goings-on of Oracle Developers in their natural habitat, come join us on our public [Slack channel](https://bit.ly/devrel_slack) for developers!

 This article may seem obvious to some but others need to know how to get started.
 Having a server running in the cloud 24-7 is great but chances are you actually want to do something with it.
 That's where the steps in this article come in.

 ## Prerequisites

-1. You have an OCI account or a [Free Tier Account](https://medium.com/oracledevs/create-an-oracle-always-free-cloud-account-bc6aa82c1397).
+1. You have an OCI account or a [Python Web Server](https://medium.com/oracledevs/create-a-simple-python-web-server-on-oci-1d3634a1d7c2).

 1. You have created a [Compute Instance](https://chrisbensen.medium.com/create-an-oci-compute-instance-493d10e2e6a6).